Learn about the equation of a line. After you finish this lesson, view all of our Pre-Algebra lessons and practice problems.

 Slope-intercept form is

-Where m = slope and b = y-intercept
+Where slope and -intercept

 Our formula for slope is